dotnet/dotnet-docker/samples/kubernetes/hello-dotnet/README.md

 kubectl apply -f container-azm-ms-agentconfig.yaml
 ```

+You should now drive some traffic to the site (via the browser or `curl`).
 After that, you should be able to run a query in **Logs** like the following, in Kusto.

 ```kusto
 InsightsMetrics